 The City has a history of maintaining low debt obligations.
 Before the Bond issuance in 2022, the last General Fund debt issued by the City was in 2000 for the purposes of building City Hall and completing street repair and drainage projects.
-Note the City in 2009 issued debt for Trinity Well, which while secured with property taxes, the annual debt payments are paid with water revenues.
+Of note, in 2009 the City issued debt for Trinity Well, and while the debt is secured with property taxes, the annual debt payments are made utilizing water revenues.
 A statistic to illustrate the City's manageable debt is the debt service ratio.
 It is a widely accepted measure of sound financial management and a useful tool to understand the City's fiscal integrity.
 In the year before the 2022 Bond debt issuance, the debt service ratio was only 3.9%, meaning only 3.9% of the City's revenues were committed to debt.
 The most recent debt issuance increased the City's debt service ratio in 2023 to 14.92%.
 This increase is sizable but remains manageable - with the City requiring only a \$0.01 tax increase to help fund in 2023.
 This debt will fund the reconstruction of over six miles of public streets which are badly in need of repair.